aquasaemea/aws-tf-ec2-dns-docker/README.md

-# Terraform porject: A Centos7 with docker on EC2 AWS
+# Terraform project: A Centos7 with docker on EC2 AWS

 **Description:** Terraform project to a Centos7 instance with Docker CE and docker-compose in an Amazon VPC subnet with an AWS secrutity group allowing only our current public IP to access SSH(22) and HTTPS(443.
 In addition, a public DNS record is created in a given domain zone.